OCA/stock-logistics-barcode/scan_to_inventory/README.rst

 Known Issues
 ------------

+* Due to bad design of the module 'product_multi_ean' that changes type of code product ean13 field from char to many2one, 'scan_to_inventory will not work if 'product_multi_ean' is installed.
+(Products loading will fail) This issue will not occur in V8+, due to refactoring of 'product_multi_ean' that fixes this bug.
+  `See the bug report on Github <https://github.com/OCA/stock-logistics-barcode/issues/52>`_

 * Databases list on login view displays all databases, while only databases with 'scan_to_inventory' module installed should be displayed.
 But this